minakamoto/pcshscr2023/docs/th/2nd.md

     return result
 ```

-TIPS:
+คำแนะนำ:

 - Pydantic models are used to read and create data in the API.
 - Differences between hands-on and [FastAPI's official website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases)
   - The [official website of FastAPI](https://fastapi.tiangolo.com/ja/tutorial/sql-databases) explains that a Pydantic model consists of a `Base` class for each model class (e.g. `UserBase` for `User`), a `Create` class (e.g. `UserCreate`) and a `Read` class that inherit from the `Base` class (e.g. `UserBase` for `User`) of each model class.
 The reason for this is that the information required for `Create` and `Read` is different, as well as the information you do not want to pass on (e.g. `password`).
     - In this hands-on, only `R(read)` of the `CRUD` function is created.
 So, only one class is created.
       - CRUD comes from: Create, Read, Update, and Delete.
-  - On [the official FastAPI website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases), they create a Util module for the `CRUD` functions and call them in each API function.
+  - On [เว็บไซต์ FastAPI อย่างเป็นทางการ](https://fastapi.tiangolo.com/ja/tutorial/sql-databases), they create a Util module for the `CRUD` functions and call them in each API function.
 This is for code reusability, ease of testing, and maintainability.
     - This hands-on session is a simple implementation to give priority to experience in developing web applications.
 For actual development, please design and implement taking care of requirements, etc.

-**NOTE**:
+**หมายเหตุ**:

-- The above implementation is based on the [official FastAPI website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases) at the time of this writing.
+- The above implementation is based on [เว็บไซต์ FastAPI อย่างเป็นทางการ](https://fastapi.tiangolo.com/ja/tutorial/sql-databases) at the time of this writing.
 At the time of this writing, the following is described below, and some implementations are different from the description in order to support `Pydantic v2`.
   - In addition, the materials used as references when preparing the hands-on materials may have changed to a newer version of the materials that are compatible with `Pydantic v2` at the time of the hands-on.
     > These docs are about to be updated. 🎉
     >